-1. Architectural Considerations
+1. Architectural

+Considerations Volatile

-Volatile database
+database

-- The database buffer manager keeps some of the recently accessed data in main memory buffers. - This is done to enhance access performance. - Typically, the buffer is divided into pages that are of the same size as the stable database pages. - The part of the database that is in the database buffer is called the volatile database. - It is important to note that the LRM executes the operations on behalf of a transaction only on the volatile database, which, at a later time, is written back to the stable database.
+- The database buffer manager keeps some of the recently accessed data in main memory buffers. - This is done to enhance access performance. - Typically, the buffer is divided into pages that are of the same size as the stable database pages. - Depte of The professor of The professor between the database buffer is called the volatile database Associate Professor - It is important to note that the LRM executes the operations on behalf of a transaction only on the volatile database, which, at a later time, is written back to the stable database.